Become an Augustine Project® Tutor

 Tutoring usually takes place twice a week – some tutors see their students more frequently – at the child’s school during the school day if the teachers and administration are amenable.
 Alternate tutoring sites may include afterschool programs or community centers.
 Lessons last about 50 minutes.

 Tutors may borrow phonetically controlled books and other materials from the Literacy Council library and are encouraged to call the project director or their practicum supervisor for advice.
-A “lunch bunch” meeting where tutors and trainers can share lesson planning ideas is scheduled every-other month, and tutors are welcome to attend Literacy Council in-services.
+An “inservice” meeting where tutors and trainers can share lesson planning ideas is scheduled every month.
 The project director and/or a practicum supervisor observes each trainee in the course of his or her tutoring to ensure fidelity to the program and also provide support and suggestions.

 Post-test Your Student & Return Results to the Literacy Council